 By Dietitian, Juliette Kellow BSc RD

 A: Most vegetables are low in fat and calories, providing they don’t have oil, butter, mayo or oily salad dressings added to them.
 And eating more veg can certainly help to fill you up for fewer calories, thanks to them containing plenty of fibre.

 Meanwhile, booze and many fatty and sugary foods such as biscuits, crisps, chocolate, puddings, cakes, confectionery, chips and soft drinks are still often included as part of vegetarian diet – and these are usually high in calories.

 So whilst you might eat more low-calorie vegetables as part of a vegetarian diet, you still need to make sure that you stick to your daily calorie allowance overall – and this will mean making sure you don’t eat too many fatty and sugary foods or calorie-laden veggie dishes.

-As a guideline, always check the packaging of ready-made vegetarian dishes or use The Calorie, Carb & Fat Bible to calculate the calorie and fat content in a typical serving – and remember to include it in your daily calorie allowance.
+As a guideline, always check the packaging of ready-made vegetarian dishes or look up the calories in wlr to see the calorie and fat content in a typical serving – and remember to include it in your daily calorie allowance.